Far South Coast Towns & Villages

 Antique and collectables stores, including Mogo Collective, are treasure troves filled with unique finds.

 A major draw-card to the area is Mogo Wildlife Park.
-The park is open from 9am-4pm daily and is home to Australia’s most diverse collection of exotic wildlife.
+The park is open daily and is home to Australia’s most diverse collection of exotic wildlife.

 If you take a five-minute drive north of Mogo, you can stop, unwind and reset at Eurobodalla Regional Botanic Gardens.
-Walk through the gardens and head into the Visitor Information Centre to learn more about the area.
+Here you can tour the gardens, grab a bite at Mossy on Gardens Cafe and learn more about the area at the Information hub.

 Take a drive along Tomakin Road and visit the stunning beaches near Tomakin, Mossy Point, Broulee and Malua Bay.